-- Texture.
-Soft and moist from the oil and buttermilk with chunks of fresh apples and a sandy topping of cinnamon sugar.
-These apple muffins have multiple layers of textures and flavors that make each bite anything but boring!
+- Fall flavor and texture.
+These easy apple muffins are soft and moist from the oil and buttermilk with chunks of fresh apples and a topping of sweet cinnamon sugar.

 - Freezer friendly.
-Double the batch and freeze half of these cinnamon apple muffins for a quick grab and go breakfast, snack or dessert.
-Add a slab of peanut butter for more protein or some apple butter to sweeten it up even more.
+Double the batch and freeze half of these cinnamon apple muffins for a quick grab-and-go breakfast with a smear of apple butter.

 Recipe Ingredients